chromium/chromium/chromeos/components/feature_usage/README.md

 ```

 ### Creating component object
-`FeatureUsageMetrics` object requiers prefs object which must correspond to the
+`FeatureUsageMetrics` object requires a prefs object which must correspond to the
 pref registry used in the previous step.

 You also need to implement `FeatureUsageMetrics::Delegate` and pass it to the
 `FeatureUsageMetrics`.
 Delegate is called to report daily events (eligible,
 enabled).
+Note that if an object of this type is destroyed and created in the
+same day, metrics eligibility and enablement will only be reported once.

 ```c++
 class MyDelegate : public FeatureUsageMetrics::Delegate {